jandrieu/npm-power-init/README.md

 A flexible alternative to .npm-init.js for customizing npm init

 # Download
 Download anywhere using either npm or git.
-You won't need to keep it around after you set it up.
-CD to the source files once you have it fully installed.
-However, you will need .
+You won't need to keep it around after you set it up. "cd"to the source files once you have it fully installed.
+There are no dependencies other than node and npm.

 Using npm:
 ```bash